DMessham/CS30-Home-Automation/README.md

  - camera support
  - able to display stuff on a local screen as well
  - add devices&stuff without rewriting/updating code (avoid hard coded values for peripherals, modularity)
+ - support for android auto integration for car/camper use
+ - bluetooth based android auto support
+ -